diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

 ```
 az group create --name myACSGroup --location westeurope
 ```
-4. Type this command to create a new ACS Kubernetes cluster (it will take a while):
+4. Type this command to create a new ACS Kubernetes cluster and generate new SSH keys(it will take a while):
-> **Note**: if you are using a trial subscription, add `--agent-count 1` at the end of the command
+> **Note**: if you are using a trial subscription, add `--agent-count 1` at the end of the command to only create one agent node
 ```
 az acs create --orchestrator-type kubernetes --resource-group myACSGroup --name myK8sCluster --generate-ssh-keys
 ```
-5. Type this command to download the credentials to connect via kubectl:
+5. Type this command to download the credentials you will need to connect via kubectl (the Kubernetes CLI):
 ```
 az acs kubernetes get-credentials --resource-group=myACSGroup --name=myK8sCluster
 ```